Windows 7 Enterprise End of Life: How to Prepare for It?

 After hearing the news "Windows 7 end of life extended", "Can you still use Windows 7 Enterprise after 2020?" will be a focus of attention of many users.
 After all, there are still 40% of very small businesses (VSBs) and 48% of small and medium-sized businesses reling on it.

-Actually, if you continue to use Windows 7 after support has ended, your PC will continue to start and run, but Microsoft will no longer provide technical support, software updates, and security updates for your business.
+The answer is definite, you can still use Windows 7, but this operation increases the risks of cybercriminal attacks.
+As mentioned earlier, Microsoft will no longer provide technical support, software updates, and security updates for your business.
 That means no more bug-fixes, security patches or new functionality, making any personal user or enterprise more susceptible to malware attacks.

-For most Windows 7 users, upgrading to Windows 10 will be the recommended path forward.
+For most users, Windows 7 end of life free upgrade to Windows 10 will be the recommended path forward.
 Although the free Windows 10 upgrade program ended back on July 29, 2016, you can achieve free upgrade when Windows 7 End of Life directly by using the media creation tool or use it to download Windows 10 as an ISO file for free.
 (This is valid only if the PC is running a genuine Windows 7 OS).
 But users will still have to enter a valid Windows 10 product key or buy a full version.

 Processor: 1 GHz or faster processor or System on a Chip (SoC)

 RAM: 1 GB for 32-bit or 2 GB for 64-bit